guilhermearaujoo/my-own-google/README.md

 ## About
 :rocket: This project is a simulation of _**Google's Home Page**_ customized by me.
 It works like Google so when you type in something it will redirect to google's domain showing the result of your search.

+Go ahead and click in this link to see my project [My own Google]()

 ---
 ## Technologies:
 * HTML